-The application of manure between cuttings of forage crops is another window of manure applications to a growing crop.
+The manure application between cuttings of forage crops is another window of manure applications to a growing crop.
 The forage crop can use the manure nutrients to jump-start regrowth.

-The application of manure to growing crops can also extend the manure application season by providing more available days for manure application.
-Commercial manure applicators can have more days to generate income and livestock producers can save money on purchased nitrogen.
+The manure application to growing crops can also extend the manure application season by providing more available days for manure application.
+As a result, commercial manure applicators can have more days to generate income, and livestock producers can save money on purchased nitrogen.

-Center pivots are used by some livestock operations to apply liquid manure containing low amounts of nutrients.
-Again, this system can provide more available days for manure or wastewater application over the course of the crop’s growing season.
+Some livestock operations use center pivots to apply liquid manure containing low amounts of nutrients.
+This system can provide more available days for manure or wastewater application throughout the crop’s growing season.

-Water quality benefit experiments have not been conducted for this practice, but logically benefits should occur with careful attention to the nutrient content of the manure.
-Commercial fertilizer can be substituted for the manure sourced nutrient.
-If the crop's need for N is more closely matched to actual application rates it would be expected that is less residual nitrate-N would be in the soil profile at the end of the growing season subject to loss through tile.
-If the application also balances the P needs of a two-year rotation thus reducing excessive P application, there would appear to be an environmental benefit over other application timings.
+Water quality experiments have not been done for this practice.
+Logically benefits should occur due to reduced nutrient applications.
+Manure nutrients substitute for fertilizer nutrients, especially with nitrogen.
+If the crop's need for N matches actual application rates, less residual nitrate-N would be expected at the end of the growing season in the soil profile.
+This residual soil nitrate is likely lost through the tile before the following summer's annual crop.
+If the application also balances the P needs of a two-year rotation, thus reducing excessive P application, there would appear to be an environmental benefit over other application timings.

 Manure used for nutrient applications should have a manure test pulled.
-Test are generally fairly stable so a 3-year history will give a good representation of nutrient levels.
-If changes in feeding, size of animal in facility or water content occur, then a new test history should be developed.
+Test results are generally stable.
+Thus a 3-year history of manure test from a barn will give a good representation of nutrient levels.
+If changes in feeding programs, size of animals in the facility, or water content of the manure occur, a new test should be used.

 Swine Manure Recommendations

-- Vast majority of N is in ammonium form (95%) with a small amount in organic N (5%).
+- The vast majority of N is in ammonium form (95%), with a small amount in organic N (5%).

 - Lower N content manures from nursery units or gestation/sow units may need to have added 28% to provide adequate N for the crop but avoid excessive phosphorus rates.

 - Finishing unit manure generally will meet N needs of corn or wheat plus a two-year rotation.
-Generally, 5,000 to 6,000 gallons will provide 180 to 200 units of N.
+Typically, 5,000 to 6,000 gallons will provide 180 to 200 units of N.

 Dairy Manure Recommendations

-- Due to handling, storage and bedding, the nutrient content of dairy manure will need to be evaluated.
-In general, dairy manure is less concentrated than swine manure and higher gallon per acre rates will be used.
+- Due to handling, storage, and bedding, the nutrient content of dairy manure will need to be evaluated.
+In general, dairy manure is less concentrated than swine manure for both N and P. Thus, higher gallons per acre rates are used.

-- Lower nitrogen content manure from nursery units or gestation/sow units might require 28 percent urea ammonium nitrate (UAN) or other nitrate source to be added to provide adequate nitrogen for the crop, but avoid excessive phosphorus rates.
+- Lower nitrogen content manure from nursery units or gestation/sow units might require 28 percent urea ammonium nitrate (UAN) or other nitrogen sources to be added to provide adequate nitrogen.
+Use the manure test to avoid excessive phosphorus rates.

 - As dairy farms have moved from sawdust (organic) bedding to sand bedding, the nitrogen content of dairy manure has risen, while the phosphorus content has dropped.

-- Application windows are open from planting through the point where application will cause crop injury.
-Applications in corn can be made through the V3 growth stage if a dragline is used.
-If a tanker is used, application will depend upon the clearance of the equipment used.
-Wheat applications can be made up to GS 6 or prior to stem elongation.
+- Application windows are open from planting through the point where application equipment will cause crop injury.
+For example, applications in corn can be made through the V4 growth stage when a dragline is used.
+If a tanker is used, the application window will depend upon equipment clearance.
+Wheat applications can be made up to GS 6 or before stem elongation.

 - For dragline use, ground conditions should provide support to the hose.
-Better situations tend to be stale seed beds, spring-worked fields settled by rain, or where an existing cover was present.
+Better ground conditions for application are stale seedbeds, spring-worked fields settled by rain, or when a cover crop existed.

-- Smaller diameter hose (4 inches) has been used to minimize injury and reduce the horsepower needed to pull the hose.
+- A smaller diameter hose (4 inches) will minimize injury and reduce the horsepower needed to pull the hose.

-- Transport logistics can be favorable for hauling manure greater distances when the nitrogen can be used to offset commercial fertilizer purchases.
+- Transport logistics can be favorable for hauling manure greater distances when the manure nitrogen offsets commercial fertilizer purchases.

-The Commercial application industry has developed technology that provides cost effective infrastructure to move manure greater distances.
-Infrastructure includes specialized application equipment, transportation equipment including frack tanks, semi’s and other specialized equipment making the complex logistics of moving manure greater distances possible.
+The Commercial application industry has developed cost-effective infrastructure to move manure greater distances.
+Infrastructure includes specialized application equipment, transportation equipment, including fracking tanks, semi-trucks with tankers, and other specialized equipment making the logistics of moving manure greater distances possible.

-- Commercial application costs vary depending upon system of application plus use of labor and equipment provided by the livestock operation.
+- Commercial application costs vary depending upon the equipment used plus labor and transportation equipment provided by the livestock operation.

-- Draghose pumped from storage directly to field costs average $0.06 to 1 cent per gallon with a range of 3-4 miles.
+- Drag hose applications with manure pumped directly from storage to field have average costs of $0.06 to 1 cent per gallon when with a range of 3-4 miles.

-- Manure hauled on wheels which may include equipment, fuel, labor and infield application by draghose is 3-5 cents per gallon and has a range of 10 miles.
+- Manure hauled on wheels, including equipment, fuel, labor, and infield application by drag hose, is 3-5 cents per gallon and has a range of 10 miles.

-- Self-equipped application has a cost structure that includes owned equipment and farm sourced labor.
-Costs vary widely depending upon type of manure and size of operation.
+- Self-equipped application has a cost structure that includes owned equipment and farm-sourced labor.
+Costs vary widely depending upon the type of manure and the size of the operation.

 The concentrations of macro-nutrients in animal manure can depend on the animal species, animal diet, and how the manure is stored and handled.

-Liquid swine finishing manure, stored in a pit under the animals, it usually the highest in nitrogen.
+Liquid swine finishing manure, stored in a pit under the animals, is usually the highest in nitrogen.
 Most of this nitrogen is in the ammonium form and is readily available to a growing crop.
-When swine finishing manure is applied to corn as a sidedress nitrogen or to wheat as top-dress nitrogen the famer can replace the commercial nitrogen typically purchased for these crops.
+When swine finishing manure is applied to corn as side-dress nitrogen or to wheat as top-dress nitrogen, the farmer can replace the commercial nitrogen typically purchased for these crops.

-In Ohio State University research plots, applying swine finishing manure to emerged corn to supply the sidedress nitrogen needed also supplied the phosphorus and potassium needed for a 2-year corn-soybean rotation.
-Thus, a farmer could sidedress corn with liquid livestock manure and provide the nutrients needed for the corn and soybean crops without increasing soil phosphorus levels.
+In Ohio State University research plots, applying swine finishing manure to emerged corn to supply the side-dress nitrogen needed also provides the phosphorus and potassium required for a 2-year corn-soybean rotation.
+Thus, a farmer could sidedress corn with liquid livestock manure and provide the necessary nutrients for the corn and soybean crops without increasing soil phosphorus levels.

-In other research plots, the liquid livestock manure has been supplemented with 28% urea ammonium nitrate to increase the nitrogen content of the manure so fewer gallons were needed to meet the nitrogen needs of the crop and less phosphorus was applied.
-This could allow manure to be applied to a field in a situation where the farmer wanted to run a deficit in phosphorus to draw down soil phosphorus levels.
+In other research plots, the liquid livestock manure has been supplemented with 28% urea ammonium nitrate to increase the nitrogen content of the manure, resulting in fewer gallons of manure needed to meet the crop nitrogen needs, and less phosphorus was applied.
+This practice could allow manure to be used in fields where the farmer wants to draw down soil test phosphorus levels.

-When applying manure nutrients to capture the nitrogen, it is important to consider phosphorus levels in the soil.
-The repeated over application of manure can increase soil phosphorus levels.
+When applying manure nutrients to capture nitrogen, it is important to consider phosphorus levels in the soil.
+The repeated over-application of manure can increase soil phosphorus levels.
 As soil phosphorus levels increase beyond the maintenance level, the risk of phosphorus escaping from fields also increases.

 Videos depicting field applications under different conditions can be found at In Crop Applications.
 Other information is posted on the Ohio State Extension Environmental and